SATISFACTORY ACADEMIC PROGRESS (SAP) GUIDELINES

 - Warning - When a student fails to meet one of the standards, they are placed into warning status, and are given one semester in which to progress and meet the standards necessary for good standing.
 Students in warning status remain eligible for financial aid for one semester.

-- Terminated - When students in warning status fail to meet the standards required for good standing, they fall into terminated status and are no longer eligible for financial aid and may not re-enroll.
+- Terminated - When students in warning status fail to meet the standards required for good standing, they fall into terminated status and are no longer eligible for financial aid.
 Terminated students may file an appeal.
 The result of the appeals process places students into one of three statuses, probation, academic restriction, or academic dismissal.
 (Individuals whose appeal is denied for financial aid may continue to enroll as a self-pay student with an appeal approved for Academic Restriction.)

 - Probation - Based upon the outcome of the SAP appeal, students may be placed on Probation.
 Probationary students may continue to be eligible to receive financial aid, but are subject to interventions designed to support academic progress.